cedx/enum.js/docs/index.md

 This function creates a new object from the enumerable properties of the specified one, having the same values and some additional helper methods.
 The newly created object is also frozen to prevent any attempt at modifying its shape.

+!!! note
-> Only primitive values are retained when iterating on the enumerable properties of the provided object.
+    Only primitive values are retained when iterating on the enumerable properties of the provided object.

 ### Inspect the enumeration
 Check whether a name is defined among the enumerated type: